-The Granoff Student Health Center is located in Granoff Hall on Wintergreen Avenue in a building that it shares with University Police.
+The Granoff Student Health Center is in Granoff Hall on Wintergreen Avenue in a building that it shares with University Police.
 A physician is available; the number is 392-6300.
 Full-time graduate students must have properly completed health forms (questionnaire and physical examination) on file at Granoff Health Services to be eligible for campus medical services.
-Connecticut state statutes require all matriculated students (full and part-time) to show proof of adequate immunization against measles (rubeola) and German measles (rubella).